pschool-in/curriculum/content/science/water-1.md

 Only *3%* of the earth's water is fresh.
 Only *0.5%* of the fresh water is available to us.
 Our body is has *70%* of water in it.
-We should drink *12* glasses of water everyday.
+We should drink *12* glasses of water every day.
 *Whale* is the largest animal.
 *Seahorse* and *starfish* are different types of *aquatic* animals.
 ```